halid1020/agent-arena-v0/checklist.md

 6. Make sure oracle foldings are working.
 7. get rid of the v0 from the branch name.
 8. make sure dreamer works in dm control suite.
+9. Create an example folder for showcasing the usage of this framework.